Newtown Row or High Street

 Get our spuds from Griffins next door

-Down to the Co-op for a few things more
+Down to the co-op for a few things more

 Butter sugar bacon and smelly cheese

-And your Co-op number if you please
+and your co-op number if you please

 Over to Baine's for crusty fresh bread